mlabs-haskell/purus-pkg/README.md

 - `purus-pkg install` will find satisfying versions (from the provided registries) and install the versions in the `purus-modules/` folder.

-- `purus-pkg build` will call `purus purus-modules/` to compile the project.
+- `purus-pkg build` will call `purus purus-modules/` to compile the project where the executable `purus` compiles the project in the provided directory.

 ### Registries